 Note: Bytearray is not supported as an input for a REST service.

-A data type that contains a month, day, and year.
-For example, 2012-01-30 or January 30, 2012.
-You can specify a default date format in Management Console.
+date A data type that contains a month, day, and year.
+For example, 2012-01-30 or datetime A data type that contains a month, day, year, and hours, minutes, and seconds.